Camille, Prince of Marsan

+Early life and ancestry

-Born the youngest child of four, his father was Charles Louis de Lorraine, Prince of Pons.
-His mother was Élisabeth de Roquelaur.
-His mother was a daughter of the famous maréchal de Roquelaure.
+Born the youngest child of four of Charles Louis de Lorraine, Prince of Pons and his wife, Élisabeth de Roquelaure.
+His mother was a daughter of the famous Maréchal de Roquelaure.

 As a member of the House of Guise, a cadet branch of the House of Lorraine, he was a Foreign Prince in France and as such was given the style of Highness.
 He was the last male of the Lorraine Counts of Marsan.

 He was the Prince of Puyguilhem, but never used the title.

 Known simply as le prince Camille, he was styled as the Prince of Marsan, his older brother Gaston was the Count of Marsan.
 His brother died of smallpox in 1743 and the county of Marsan reverted to the family.
 Even after his father's death in 1755, Camille was still known as the prince de Marsan.